amorales187/DH150-chuyin/Assignments/assignment4.md

 The session consisted of the following sections:

  **1. Background questions**
     a.
 I wanted to learn about what a typical day looks like for the target users, and how my website could support those daily tasks.
 I also asked about any enjoyable and frustrating experiences they had that were not necessarily related to searching Asian American history.

  **2. Observation**
     a.
 I allowed the user to search up a topic that they wished to learn more about and asked that they think aloud.
   b.
 When users refined their search or chose certain results, I asked follow-up questions to clarify their thought process.

  **3. Follow-up questions**
     a.
 These were directive.
 I sought to understand alternative sources of information that users tapped into, besides the one shown in the observation period.

+### Interview Audio File
 You can find the audio file of the interview [here](https://ucla.box.com/s/z930enkts8r8oeehol23fidaz7tymfmp)

 ### Contextual Inquiry Guide & Transcript